Credo-Protocol/Credo-Protocol/README.md

 - No UX guidance → Score Builder Wizard with simulation
 - Isolated protocol → Composable API for ecosystem
 - No leaderboard → Top 10 leaderboard with live updates
+- No incentives → $50 USDC verification faucet for user acquisition

 ### Try It Now